AdobeDocs/release-notes.en/current.md

   </tr>
   <tr>
    <td colname="col1" morerows="5"> <p><b>Community</b> </p> </td>
-   <td colspan="2"> <p>Where do you go to get insights from Adobe Experience Manager Experts on best practices for designing, developing, and deploying digital experiences? </p> <p>Adobe Systems wants you-our enterprise developers-enabled on the latest version of Adobe Experience Manager.
+   <td> <p>Where do you go to get insights from Adobe Experience Manager Experts on best practices for designing, developing, and deploying digital experiences? </p> <p>Adobe Systems wants you-our enterprise developers-enabled on the latest version of Adobe Experience Manager.
 Doing so can help you meet your marketing origination goals to gain and retain customers through digital experiences.
 We also know that taking time away from the office for training is challenging for many.
 You have options, however, to learn at your own pace, including where and when it works best for you. </p> <p>See our <a href="https://www.meetup.com/AEM-Technologist-Group/events/calendar/" format="https" scope="external"> calendar of upcoming events </a>, including the following resources: </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>Adobe IMMERSE </p> </td>